johnsage25/linux-commands/README.md

 # linux-commands

-Check or running daemons in linux
+Check all running daemons in linux
 $ ps -eo 'tty,pid,comm' | grep ^?

 If root is running graphical programs, they will show up.